MirYasa/help-center/blog/how-to-provide-liquidity-on-algebra.md

 **To put it short:**

 1. Connect your wallet.
-2. Open the “Pool” page.
+2. Open the Pool page.
 3. Select a pair of coins or tokens participating in the pool.
 4. Specify the range where you want to deploy your liquidity.
 5. Enter the deposit amount.